emellybmuniz/playground-lab/README.md

 | 3 | `web/`    | HTML, CSS, JavaScript and front-end related experiments.          |
 | 4 | `extras/` | Scripts, configs and various utilities (CLI, Docker, etc.).       |

-> Language-specific playgrounds (such as `java-playground` or `python-playground`) will live in separate repositories when they are focused on CLI challenges and mini‑projects, to keep everything organized.

 ---

 ## 🌱 How this lab evolves